Jsos17/Classic-crypto/README.md

 Other small changes and modifications have also been made after the completion of the original project.

+After studying the theory of Markov chains on the University of Helsinki course Probability theory II, and Markov chain Monte Carlo (MCMC) methods for my Bachelor's thesis, I have since discovered that classical ciphers could be attacked with MCMC methods.
+This woud be an interesting exercise in the future.

 ## Tietorakenteet ja algoritmit aineopintojen harjoitustyö

 Harjoitustyö toteuttaa Java-kielellä klassisia kryptografisia algoritmeja ja kryptoanalyysiä näihin liittyen.